Signs Your Great Dane is Spoiled

 - Reward with the treat and praise

-Consistency is key – I never reward barking behavior, even when it’s tempting to give in just to stop the noise.
+Consistency is key – I never reward barking behavior, even when it’s tempting to give in to stop the noise.
 Instead, I reward quiet moments and calm behavior, which has helped reshape Duke’s understanding of what gets my attention.

 6. Destructive Behavior